Consultancy

 Step 3.
 Coaching and Mentoring

-Once your Change Management Plan is complete, your team might benefit from the coaching and mentoring services I provide.
+Once your Culture Change Management Plan is complete, your team might benefit from the coaching and mentoring services I provide.

 This support is tailored to each person or team but usually consists of weekly and monthly:

-The benefit of a coaching programme is that team members are fully supported to implement the Plan.
+The benefit of a business psychology coaching programme is that team members are fully supported to implement the Plan.
 The support encourages creative thinking and keeps people on track.
 Your team can ask questions and seek help at any time.
 The weekly/monthly coaching calls are a mixture of Q&A and brainstorming sessions and help people work through any challenges they are having with the Change Management Plan. |

 Why I Can Help You